 Many people who take on a TNR project forget to plan from start to finish.
 Trapping the cats and getting them to a spay/neuter clinic is only half the work.
 These cats also need to be recovered post-surgery before being returned to their colonies.
-Recovery time ranges depending on factors such as the cat’s stress level, their health, and the weather – however a general rule is that males need to be recovered for 3-4 days, and females for 5-7 days.
+Recovery time ranges depending on factors such as the cat’s stress level, their health, and the weather – however a general rule is that the cats need to be recovered for 24-48 hours.

 Learn how you can build a winter cat shelter for feral or stray cats in your area via the links recommended by Toronto Feral Cat Project.
 Lots of tips and advice offered – shelters vary from Rubbermaid containers to wooden shelters.
 Help keep a cat alive during the winter.